 COURSE: Beginning Keyboard I (53.0941001-1) INSTRUCTOR; Mr. Mike Walsh: Email: email@example.com REQUIRED TEXT: Alfred’s Basic Adult All-In-One Level 1 Piano eBook (Palmer, Manus, Lethco)

 Class Fees:In addition to purchasing your own book, there is a "Lab Fee" of $25 per student that will help "offset" the expense of keeping our computer software and hardware up-to-date.
 The actual cost is well over $100-per-seat on a average year.
 ALL FEES will be paid online through the Alpharetta HS main school website on the OSP page.
 "Online School Payments" is the first button from the left on the homepage.
 Search the course title and follow the prompts.
-Be sure to print your receipt at checkout!
-If this link is missing or not active yet, please email Mr. Walsh.
+LINK WILL BE ACTICE 8.7.23.
+Be sure you get email or print your receipt at checkout!
+If this link is missing or not active as of 8.7.23, please email Mr. Walsh.
 COURSE DESCRIPTION: This is a beginning music course for students with little or no formal training on piano.
 Music fundamentals covering basic theory, notation, and rhythm will be covered.
 In addition, students will complete periodic worksheets to "check for understanding."
 The main focus of the class will of course be learning to play the piano!

 GOALS: 1.
 The student will be able to play piano.
 2. The student will be able to identify the fundamentals of music through piano performance.
 3. The student will apply music theory and piano fundamentals to musical performance.